-On Tuesday, March 4th, Full Tilt Poker made the announcement that Jonathan Little would no longer be aimg4 member of the Full Tilt team of players, and his online account was closed.
+On Tuesday, March 4th, Full Tilt Poker made the announcement that Jonathan Little would no longer be a member of the Full Tilt team of players, and his online account was closed.
 After only four months of sponsorship by the site, the online player known as “FieryJustice” was dismissed on the basis that he allowed others to play on his account.

 The following statement was released on the Full Tilt Poker forum: